cybrneon/head-md-future-of-drawing/README.md

 <br>
 This project is the result of a semester workshop on drawing at the Master Media Design, HEAD-Genève.
 <br>
-With Alexia Mathieu, Douglas Edric Stanley, Laure Krayenbühl and Pierre Rossel.
+With Alexia Mathieu, Douglas Edric Stanley, Laure Krayenbühl, Pierre Rossel and Pablo Bellon.

 ## [**Process**](/process/)